 After the death of Stalin, Poland in 1956 experienced a dramatic social and cultural change.
 The knowledge of different kinds of art liberated Poland from the Stalinesque era of social realism.

 Constructivism began to influence her work in the late 1950s, and she adopted weaving as a way to express her art.
 In 1960, she included a series of four weavings along with art works of large gouaches and watercolors on paper and linen sheets.
 She became well-known in the Polish textile and fiber design movement, and her work was shown in Lausanne, Switzerland in 1962.

 In the late 1960s she produced large, woven, abstract works of fragmented and vulnerable figural pieces.
-Her 1967 room-filling “Abakans” were representations of human bodies made from three-dimensional fiber works.
-These secured her place in the art world.
+Her 1967 room-filling “Abakans,” derived from her own last name, were representations of human bodies made from three-dimensional fiber works.
+Their uneven weaving and rough surfaces looked like scars, like the scars and sense of trauma she suffered having lived through World War II and the Soviet Occupation of her country.
+These pieces secured her place in the art world.